Materials-Consortia/OPTIMADE/optimade.rst

     (Therefore, the first index runs over the three lattice vectors and the second index runs over the x, y, z Cartesian coordinates).
   - For databases that do not define an absolute Cartesian system (e.g., only defining the length and angles between vectors), the first lattice vector SHOULD be set along *x* and the second on the *xy*-plane.
   - This property MUST be an array of dimensions 3 times 3 regardless of the elements of property `dimension_types`_.
 The vectors SHOULD by convention be chosen so the determinant of the :property:`lattice_vectors` matrix is different from zero.
 The vectors in the non-periodic directions have no significance beyond fulfilling these requirements.
+  - All three elements of the inner lists of floats MAY be :val:`null` for nonperiodic dimensions, i.e., those dimensions for which :property:`dimension\_types` is 0.

 - **Examples**:

   - :val:`[[4.0,0.0,0.0],[0.0,4.0,0.0],[0.0,1.0,4.0]]` represents a cell, where the first vector is :val:`(4, 0, 0)`, i.e., a vector aligned along the :val:`x` axis of length 4 Å; the second vector is :val:`(0, 4, 0)`; and the third vector is :val:`(0, 1, 4)`.